oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

   ```

-- ATTENTION : Recently a small issue popped up in the script, generating an API version that is incompatible with the rest of the environment.
-  - Edit the domain.yaml file
-  - Change the line containing **apiVersion:** to reference **v6**
-    - WRONG version:  `apiVersion: "weblogic.oracle/v7"`
-    - CORRECT version:  `apiVersion: "weblogic.oracle/v6"`
-  - Be sure to save the file.

 ### Launching your WLS instance

 First we need to push the generated docker image to the private registry of our tenancy.
 Execute following operations to achieve this.

-- Execute a "docker login" into your private registry on Oracle OCI.
+- Execute a "docker login" into your **private registry on Oracle OCI**.

   ```
   docker login <region-code>.ocir.io/<storage namespace>